Hamilton cycles in random geometric graphs: Proof of Theorem Proof of Theorem 1

+Construct a path starting and finishing in $Q_1$ by joining together the following paths: \begin{enumerate} \item the path from $q_1$ to $v_1$; \item a path starting at $v_1$ going round all points in the far region (except any such points on the $q_1v_1$ or $q_2v_2$ paths) finishing back at $v_2$.
+(Corollary~\ref{c:far} guarantees the existence of such a path.)
+We omit this piece if there is just one far vertex; \item the path $v_2$ to $q_2$; \item the path from $q_2$ through the sea back to $Q_1$ constructed above. \end{enumerate}

-Place the path from the point in $Q_1$ to the far vertex; round all points in the far region finishing back at the second chosen vertex and then to $Q_2$ and then through the sea as above back to $Q_1$.
-Since $Q_1\in A\cap N_{2c}$, by Corollary~\ref{c:sea} we have that $Q_1\in \widetilde A$.
-Combining, we have a path starting and finishing in the same subsquare of the sea (i.e., $Q_1$) containing all the vertices in the far region.
+Since $Q_1\in A\cap N_{2c}$, by Corollary~\ref{c:local-sea} we have that $Q_1\in\widetilde A$.
+Combining, we have a path starting and finishing in the same subsquare of the sea $\widetilde A$ (i.e., $Q_1$) containing all the vertices in the far region.

 Next we deal with the close squares: we deal with each close square $P$ in turn.
-Since $P$ is a close square we can pick $Q\in A$ with $PQ$ joined in $\widehat G$.
+Since $P$ is a close square we can pick $Q\in A$ with $PQ$ joined in~$\widehat G$.
+In the following we ignore all points that we have used in the path constructed above and any points already used when dealing with other close squares.

 If the square $P$ has no point in it we ignore it.
-If it has one point in it then join that point to two points in $Q$.
+If it has one point in it, then join that point to two points in $Q$.

-If it has two or more points in it then pick two of them $x,y$: and pick two points $uv$ in $Q$.
+If it has two or more points in it then pick two of them $x,y$: and pick two points $uv$ in $Q$ (we choose $M$ large enough to ensure that we can find these two unused points in $Q$, see below).
 Place the path formed by the edge $ux$ round all the remaining unused vertices in the cutoff square finishing at $y$ and back to the square $Q$ with the edge $yv$ in the cycle we are constructing.